opipari/DeepRobWeb/datasets/props-detection.md

 ---
 layout: page
 title: Detection
-description: Overview of the robot perception datasets used throughout the DeepRob course.
+description: Overview of the robot perception datasets used for object detection projects the DeepRob course.
 parent: Datasets
 nav_order: 2
 ---